5 Questions For Donald Trump Ahead Of His Press Conference

 I will hold a press conference in the near future to discuss the business, Cabinet picks and all other topics of interest.
 Busy times!— Donald J. Trump (@realDonaldTrump) December 13, 2016

-This press conference comes nine days before Trump is set to be sworn in as a the 45th president of the United States and nearly a month after Trump canceled his last scheduled news conference.
+This press conference comes nine days before Trump is set to be sworn in as the 45th president of the United States and nearly a month after Trump canceled his last scheduled news conference.
 That one was supposed to be about how he would unwind the complex international financial entanglements of the Trump Organization to avoid a potential conflict or perceived conflict of interest.
 This press conference is not specifically billed to be about that, but Trump has not fully answered how he would do this, beyond tweeting that he'd hand off management to his sons.

 It also comes amid the busiest week since his electoral victory — and as more than half a dozen of his Cabinet nominees have testified about their records.
 Some of them have disagreed on expressed desired Trump policies — like on waterboarding and a border wall.